arthmoeros/abuilder-worker/README.md

 Yes, the expected Artifacter configuration must follow this structure:

 - *ARTIFACTER_CONFIG* (default is './config')
-    - atmpl
+    - blueprints
-        - *generator-folder* (the matching folders names for each generator json, that contains all necessary templates and static files for each task of the generator)
+        - *blueprint-folder* (the matching folders names for each generator json, that contains all necessary templates and static files for each task of the generator)
     - generator
         - *generator-json* (generators json files, explained above)
     - form